 “We can have fun, the three of us,” Parama said, giving Kanna a friendly smile.
 “We can make a fire and eat yaw together.”

-“No thank you,” Kanna said.
+“No, thank you,” Kanna muttered with gritted teeth.
 She could still taste the bitter root in her mouth, even a day later.

 “That’s fine!
 We can do something else, then.
 We can do all sorts of things!”